darkstoregh/faq/index.md

 ### What if I bought the item I want to return with a promo code?

 Returned items purchased with a promo code will NOT have the promo code value returned.
-Orders with promo codes will have the item value returned as STORE CREDIT ONLY.
+Most promo codes will allow customers to return items for STORE CREDIT ONLY, some exclusive promo events are FINAL SALE.

 ### Can I be refunded if my item is damaged or not in its original condition?